cypnk/Anime-List/README.md

 Tsurezure Children

 Uchi no Maid ga Uzasugiru!
 (Our Maid is Way Too Annoying!)
+Uchi no Musume no Tame Naraba, Ore wa Moshikashitara Maō mo Taoseru Kamoshirenai (If It's for My Daughter, I'd Even Defeat a Demon Lord)
 Uchouten Kazoku (The Eccentric Family)
 Uchu no Suteruvia (Stellvia of the Universe)
 Uchuu Senkan Yamato 2199 (Space Battleship Yamato 2199)